LGUG2Z/story/README.md

 * Update `package.json` files to pin references to projects in the story to the story branch
 ### --ci Flag
 `story add --ci [projects]` will attempt to clone a project in the meta-repo that may not be checked out for a given story.
-A specific use case that the `--ci` flag targets is running unit tests with for the entire blast radius of a story in CI tools.
-For example:
+A specific use case that the `--ci` flag targets is running unit tests for the entire blast radius of a story in CI tools:

 ```bash
 # check out the projects modified in the story